 UNESCO World Heritage Designation

-Aztec Ruins National Monument was designated a World Heritage site in 1987 as part of Chaco Culture World Heritage site.
+Aztec Ruins National Monument was designated a World Heritage site in 1987 as part of Chaco Culture World Heritage site because it preserves important Pueblo architectural and engineering achievements.
 Along with 20 other U.S. cultural and natural treasures that exhibit "outstanding universal value," they are a heritage Americans share with the world and which we, as a nation, have pledged to the international community to preserve in perpetuity.

 These U.S. sites are connected to the global community through the contemporary version of the ancient list of the wonders of the world: the World Heritage List.
 Aztec Ruins is managed by the National Park Service and not by any outside entity.

 We are proud to be a World Heritage site, and proud also of the leadership role that the United States has taken in preserving important natural and cultural heritage sites.
 The 1972 World Heritage Convention, an international treaty, established the World Heritage List to recognize universally important places.
 The United States played a key role in developing the Convention, drawing heavily from principles already in place in our national parks.
 It has become the most-signed treaty for the conservation of natural and cultural heritage in the world.
 In a sense, the Convention is the global version of the American national park idea.